10 Easy Ways to Grow your Audience on Your Facebook Music Page

 Below you will find some simple and effective guidelines to follow if you want to grow your fan base, keep them involved and engaged, and exponentially increase your online exposure.
 The small amount of actual time and effort that it takes will almost always lead to more people at your shows, more sales of merch or music, and the success that you deserve.

 1. Post something every day

 You’ll actually be amazed at the effect this has once you start doing it.
 Your “Likes” will grow consistently if you are posting every day – a few times a day – and offering interesting content.
 When you post often and post things that people like, they’ll share it.
 Some of the people that see the shared content and like it, too – for whatever reason – will come “Like” your Page.
 It’s really that easy.

 You can come up with a schedule for posts – at least three a day or whatever suits your needs – and plan ahead of time.
-I recently discovered an app called Buffer, where you can write your posts in advance and put them in an unlimited queue.
+Use apps like Buffer or HootSuite where you can write your posts in advance and put them in an unlimited queue.
 You can take the time to design all of your posts for the next couple of days, or even the entire coming week, in a half-hour or less, and not have to even think about it for the next seven days.
 It’s free and simple to use.

 You may be wondering, “How do I/we come up with that many things to post?”